Submodular Order Functions and Assortment Optimization: Proof of Main Results for Assortment Optimization

+Consider a setting where the prices of products are not fixed and we can customize both the assortment and product prices for each customer type.
+Let $P=\{p_1,\cdots,p_r\}$ denote the of possible product prices.
+Given an assortment $S$ and price vector $\mb{r}_S=(r_i)_{i\in S}\in P^{S}$, the probability that type $j$ customer chooses item $i$ is specified by an MNL model $\phi_j(i,S,\mb{r})$.
+The joint optimization problem is stated as follows,

-As a corollary of Theorem \ref{mnlresult}, we now prove a 0.25 approximation for the above problem. \begin{proof}{Proof of Corollary \ref{mnlcorollar}.} We prove the corollary by reducing the problem to an instance of matroid constrained joint assortment optimization and customization problem (with fixed prices).
+\begin{corollary} The joint customization, pricing, and assortment optimization problem under MNL choice has a 0.25 approximation. \end{corollary} \begin{proof}{Proof.} We prove the corollary by reducing the problem to an instance of matroid constrained joint assortment optimization and customization problem (with fixed prices).
 For every type $j\in[m]$, recall that the MNL model $\phi_j$ is specified by parameters $v_{j,i,p_r}$ for every $i\in N,p_r\in P$.
 Consider the expanded ground set $N_{m,P}=\{(j,i,p_r)\mid j\in[m],i\in N,p_r\in P\}$.
 For each type $j\in[m]$, define MNL model $\hat{\phi}_j$ on ground set $N_{m,P}$ such that $\hat{v}_{j',i,p_r}=0$ for every $j'\neq j$ and $\hat{v}_{j,i,p_r}=v_{j,i,p_r}$.
 Consider the joint customization and assortment optimization problem (with fixed prices) on ground set $N_{m,P}$ and choice models $\hat{\phi}_j$ for $j\in[m]$, subject to a matroid constraint that ensures that: (i) we pick at most $k$ products and (ii) for every $j\in[m]$ and $i\in[N]$, we pick at most one product from the set $\{(j,i,p_r)\mid p_r\in P\}$.
 It can be verified that this is an equivalent reformulation of the original pricing problem problem. \Halmos \end{proof}